RedisLabsModules/redex/README.md

 **Reply:** Integer, the count of sets to which `member` belongs.

-# rxzset
+# rxzsets

-This module provides extended Redis Sorted Set commands.
+This module provides extended Redis Sorted Sets commands.

 ## `ZPOP key [WITHSCORE]`